yangshun/tech-interview-handbook/algorithms/array.md

 - Given an array of numbers list out all triplets that sum to 0.
 Do so with a running time of less than O(n^3).
   - [Source](http://blog.gainlo.co/index.php/2016/07/19/3sum/).
 - Given an array of numbers list out all quadruplets that sum to 0.
 Do so with a running time of less than O(n^4).
-- Given an array of integers, move all the zeroes to the end while preserving the order of the other elements.
-You have to do it in-place and are not allowed to use any extra storage.
 - Given an array of integers, find the subarray with the largest sum.
 Can you do it in linear time.
   - Maximum subarray sum problem.
 - You have an array with the heights of an island (at point 1, point 2 etc) and you want to know how much water would remain on this island (without flowing away).